mkjuel25/Owntweet-Chatbot-with-Gemini-Api/README.md

 This software is licensed to Jewel, the owner of [Owntweet](https://owntweet.com).
 All rights are reserved.
 No redistribution, modification, or commercial use of this software is allowed without explicit permission from the license holder.

-## Contributing

-Since this is a personal project and license is restricted, contributions are not accepted. content_copy download
-Use code with caution.

- tells GitHub that it's a Markdown file.

-Copy and Paste: Paste the entire content from the above text into your new README.md file.

-Commit Changes: Commit the README.md file to your repository.

-Preview: GitHub will automatically render the Markdown into nicely formatted documentation on your project's main page.

-This well-structured description will make your GitHub project much more accessible and informative for other developers.